Mahdi-Razi/pacman_ai/README.md

-must have pygame installed on your system download and extract zip of this repository run the game via command python3 pacman.py
+must have pygame installed on your system <br>
+download and extract zip of this repository <br>
+run the game via command python3 pacman.py <br>